-Figure 3.
+Figure S3.
 Positional preference for DoRiNA datasets.
 This collection of histograms shows positional preference for the motifs found with DoRiNA derived datasets, one for each RBP.
-The zero of the x axis corresponds to the start of the binding site as reported in the BED files for every RNA.
+The zero of the x-axis corresponds to the start of the binding site as reported in the BED files for every RNA.

 References